Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

-All animals coming into Puerto Rico must have a health certificate, completed by a veterinarian, which certifies that the animal is free from infectious and contagious diseases.
-An active microchip that was implanted on the day of or prior to rabies vaccination.
-A current rabies vaccination and certificate is required.
+All animals coming into Puerto Rico (PR) must have a health certificate and a current rabies vaccination completed by a veterinarian, which certifies that the animal is free from infectious and contagious diseases; and an active microchip that was implanted on the day of or prior to rabies vaccination.
 Both the rabies certificate and the health certificate must be signed in blue ink by your veterinarian.

-The Puerto Rican Commonwealth has established animal importation rules that are similar to those of the U.S. In general, these rules are designed to prevent the accidental introduction of animal diseases that have been eradicated from CONUS.
+The Commonwealth of Puerto has established animal importation rules that are like those of the U.S. In general, these rules are designed to prevent the accidental introduction of animal diseases that have been eradicated from CONUS.
 Pets moving to Puerto Rico must comply with regulations from both the USDA as well as those of the Commonwealth of Puerto Rico.
-You can further information on the USDA APHIS website: https://www.aphis.usda.gov/aphis/ourfocus/animalhealth/animal-and-animal-product-import-information/sa_entry_requirements/sa_state_require/ct_puerto_rico_entry_req<
+You can find further information on the USDA APHIS website: https://www.aphis.usda.gov/pet-travel/state-to-state; for pets moving to CONUS from PR and USVI: https://www.aphis.usda.gov/traveling-with-ag-products/puerto-rico-usvi

-If your pet is traveling from outside of the United States, a PRDA import permit is required, proof that the animal did not originate from a rabies quarantined area, a health certificate, and an up to date rabies vaccination and certificate are required.
-Additional information can be found on the USDA APHIS website.
+If your pet is traveling from outside of the United States (OCONUS), it is required to have a Puerto Rico Department of Agriculture (PRDA) import permit, a health certificate, and an up-to-date rabies vaccination as proof that the animal did not originate from a rabies quarantined area.
+Additional information can be found on the USDA APHIS website: https://www.aphis.usda.gov/pet-travel

-In order to prevent the spread of avian diseases to birds in Puerto Rico, exotic bird regulations are more strict that that of dogs and cats.
-All birds brought to Puerto Rico must have an import permit issued by the PRDA SAHO, an official health certificate stating that the bird is free of symptoms associated with psittacosis, Avian Influenza, Newcastle disease, and did not originate from an area under quarantine from these diseases, and requires testing (Avian influenza, Chlamyida psittaci and Newcastle disease).
+To prevent the spread of avian diseases to birds in Puerto Rico, exotic bird regulations are stricter than that of dogs and cats.
+All birds brought to Puerto Rico must have an import permit issued by the PRDA State Animal Health Officer, and an official health certificate stating that the bird is free of symptoms associated with psittacosis, Chlamydia psittacine, Avian Influenza, and Newcastle disease (requires testing), and did not originate from an area under quarantine from these diseases.

 Other animals such as reptiles, rabbits, and small rodents will need a current health certificate and import permits to enter Puerto Rico from outside of the United States.